 The first being there is no mechanism to keep the sideplate from falling off of the reel and straight into the water.
 If Abu Garcia somehow incorporated a design like 13 Fishing’s beetlewing, it would make much more sense for the price.
 The second thing being the switch is not labeled as lock or open which can be troublesome for those who are new to baitcasters or make frequent adjustments to the pins on the inside, all it takes is one instance of forgetfulness.
 I’m assuming they left this feature off of the reel so it looks cleaner, and Abu Garcia probably figured a majority of people would tinker with the magnetic brakes on the outside first, myself included.
 Just remember down is open and up is closed.

-Now how smooth is this reel?
-Honestly, it surpasses every reel I have bought within the last… probably 8 years.
-It’s comparable to the Daiwa Steez’s, Metanium, and SS SV that I have owned which are considerably more expensive.
+Now how does this reel perform?
+Honestly, it surpasses every baitcaster I have bought within the last… probably 8 years.
+It’s comparable to Steezs, Metaniums, Zillions and SS SV that I have owned which are considerably more expensive.
 It is even smoother and more enjoyable to use than the Concept C2 that just came out in 2020 as well.
-Yes, this is just my opinion but it is what I have observed in terms of both casting and reeling it in.
+Yes, this is just my opinion, but it is what I have observed in terms of both casting and reeling it in.
 Both function flawlessly and it doesn’t even feel like you have a piece of equipment in your hands.
 It is that smooth.
 Casting distance is also unsurpassable.
 A literal flick of your wrist can send you bait a full 100ft.
 Recently, I used it for tossing Missile Baits D bombs probably 25-50ft in front of the boat without effort just picking bass out of 15 ft water.
 Everything from adjustments to casting to reeling fish in, it’s all so effortless.
 Despite the slightly smaller spool, I do not see this as an issue at all and indeed does make casting much easier.
 One thing to note is even though this is hardly more expensive than a Revo SX, there is a big jump in performance, and I would highly recommend the Zata first.